Country of origin: cambodia

 [r] Yes, my parents are Chinese who went to Vietnam.
 They came from China.

-[r] Yes, it’s a long time ago.
+[r] Yes, it was a long time ago.

-[i] From long ago?
+[i] A long time ago?

-[i] Where did they come from?
+[i] Where were they from?

-[r] These are Hokkien.
+[r] They are Hokkien.
 From China.
 Hokkien.

 [r] My father was… a food wholesaler.
 For the army… the French army.
 His business was doing well.